softchris/golang-book/01-basics/03-if-and-else/README.md

 }
 ```

-### Using a boolean variable
+### Using a Boolean variable

-When you use a boolean value as part of your boolean expression, it needs to be evaluated.
+When you use a Boolean value as part of your Boolean expression, it needs to be evaluated.
 Here's code showing just that:

 ```go
 accountBalance = 100